irishdaniellesantos/powerbi-career-insights-dashboard/README.md

-# Power BI Final Project – Data Professionals Survey Dashboard
+# Power BI Project – Data Professionals Survey Dashboard

 ## Project Overview
 This project takes a **real-world survey dataset** from data professionals and transforms it into a clean, interactive dashboard using **Power BI**.